West Java: Government and administrative divisions

+The province is governed by Governor (Dedi Mulyadi of the Gerindra Party) and Vice Governor (Erwan Setiawan) and a Regional House of Representatives (DPRD) comprising 120 elected members (95 males and 25 females).
+In the northwest, Bogor Regency is represented by 11 members, Bogor City by 3 members, Bekasi Regency by 7 members, and Bekasi and Depok Cities by 11 members.
+Elections were held on 14 February 2024 (concurrent with presidential and parliamentary elections), following which the two political parties with the most representatives were Golkar and Gerindra, with each represented by 20 members; other parties were PKS with 19 members, PDI Perjuangan with 17 members, PKB with 15 members, Demokrat and NasDem each with 8 members, PAN with 7 members and PPP with 6 members.

-Since the creation of West Java Province, the province of West Java was subdivided into four cities (Kota) and sixteen regencies (Kabupaten), excluding the four regencies which were separated off in 2000 to form the new Banten Province.
-Subsequently five new independent cities were created between 1996 and 2002 by separation from their surrounding regencies - Bekasi on 16 December 1996, Depok on 27 April 1999, Cimahi and Tasikmalaya on 21 June 2001, and Banjar on 11 December 2002.
+From the creation of West Java Province, the province of West Java was subdivided into four cities (Kota) and twenty regencies (Kabupaten), excluding the zone separated off in 1950 to form the Special Capital Area of Jakarta.
+Subsequently four of the regencies which were separated off in 2000 to form the new Banten Province and five new independent cities were created between 1996 and 2002 by separation from their surrounding regencies - Bekasi on 16 December 1996, Depok on 27 April 1999, Cimahi and Tasikmalaya on 21 June 2001, and Banjar on 11 December 2002.
 A 17th regency was formed on 2 January 2007 – West Bandung Regency – from the western half of Bandung Regency, and an 18th regency was formed in October 2012 – Pangandaran Regency – from the southern half of Ciamis Regency.
 On 25 October 2013, the People's Representative Council (DPR) began reviewing draft laws on the establishment of 57 prospective new regencies (and eight new provinces), including a further three regencies in West Java – South Garut (Garut Selatan), North Sukabumi (Sukabumi Utara) and West Bogor (Bogor Barat) – but no action has followed in view of the moratorium adopted since 2013 by the Indonesian government on the creation of new provinces, regencies and cities, so none of these three prospective regencies are shown separately on the map below, nor in the following table.

-These 9 cities and 18 regencies are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with official estimates as at mid 2024.
-They are divided into 627 districts (Kecamatan) as at 2024, which comprise 663 urban villages (Kelurahan) and 5,294 rural villages (Desa).
-The table also includes the average population density as at mid 2024 for each regency or city.).
+These 9 cities and 18 regencies are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with official estimates as at mid 2025.
+They are divided into 627 districts (Kecamatan) as at 2025, which comprise 663 urban villages (Kelurahan) and 5,294 rural villages (Desa).
+The table also includes the average population density as at mid 2025 for each regency or city.).